shubham88fru/learning-kafka/README.md

 - When there are multiple consumers reading from a topic, each consumer can read parallely from different partition.

+- Note that only one consumer can read from a partition at a time, however, one consumer can read from multiple partitions.

 - Some commands:

 ./bin/kafka-console-consumer.sh --topic product-created-events-topic --bootstrap-server localhost:9092 --property print.key=true